hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/710_scc_xxv.md

 be ignored like worms."
 Do you mean we have to conduct ourselves according to the chance opinion of others?
 Pshaw!

-Disciple: Sir, you sometimes say, "All are Nârâyanas, the poor and the needy are my Narayanas", and again you say, "Men should be ignored like worms."
+Disciple: Sir, you sometimes say, "All are Nārāyanas, the poor and the needy are my Narayanas", and again you say, "Men should be ignored like worms."
 What do you really mean?